Peter van Asbeck

-Baron Henrik Jan Peter van Asbeck (born December 26, 1954 in The Hague, South Holland) is a former field hockey player from The Netherlands.
+Baron Henrik Jan Peter van Asbeck (born 26 December 1954 in The Hague) is a former field hockey player from The Netherlands.
 Van Asbeck is best known as a member of the Dutch National Team that finished sixth in the 1984 Summer Olympics in Los Angeles, California.

 Family

 Van Asbeck's younger brother, Ewout, was also a member of the Dutch squad that competed in the 1984 Olympic Games held in Los Angeles.

 Career

 Van Asbeck earned a total number of eighteen caps, scoring two goals, in the years 1983-1984.
 He retired from international competition after the 1984 Olympic Games.